cynteo/cab-public-docs/content/troubleshooting/common-issues.md

 **Fix:**
 1. Delete the resource group if it exists
-2. Deploy again (Alert Bridge generates new unique names)
+2. Deploy again (Cynteo Alert Bridge generates new unique names)

 ### "Insufficient permissions"